 array_agg

-The array_agg() function aggregates values from multiple rows into a single array based on the specified column and returns the result.
+The array_agg() function is used to aggregate multiple rows of data under a specified column into a single array value and returns the result.
 The syntax is as follows:

 array_agg([DISTINCT] col [ORDER BY col0 [DESC | ASC] [NULLS FIRST | NULLS LAST] ...])